Pulmonary fibrosis can be a difficult condition to live with. We’re here to make it easier.

 - Close your eyes and don’t open them until the timer goes off.

 - During this time, try to remain still and only focus on your breathing and how your body feels

 - If you have an itch, notice it and let it go.

 - If your mind wanders to what you need to do later in the day, acknowledge it and return to the present moment and how your body feels.

 - After your ten-minute timer goes off, you’re free to open your eyes and end the session.

 - Repeat this every day without exception.

 A healthier mind is just as important to your overall health as a healthier body.
 So, take 10 minutes from your day and put it towards living in the moment.

 Through small changes to lifestyle like the one’s we’ve mentioned above, it’s possible to greatly affect the pronouncement of pulmonary fibrosis symptoms.
-However, when lifestyle changes fail to improve your quality of life in the way that you may expect, it may be time to consider stem cell therapy.
-Rather than addressing the symptoms of lung disease, stem cell therapy may directly affect disease progression and may improve quality of life.
+However, when lifestyle changes fail to improve your quality of life in the way that you may expect, it may be time to consider cellular therapy.
+Rather than addressing the symptoms of lung disease, cellular therapy may directly affect disease progression and may improve quality of life.

 Interested in our article on Coping with Pulmonary Fibrosis: 4 Tips for Breathing Better?
 Share your thoughts and comments below.